cnry/fleek-versioned-router/README.md

 This extends [fleek-router](https://github.com/fleekjs/fleek-router)
 to use multiple swagger spec versions.

-Each swagger spec file should use a different `basePath` values.
+Each swagger spec file should use a different `basePath` value.

 Requests for API versions can be made using an API's `basePath`, or by sending an `X-Api-Version` header.